csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/c8c40ceb-11e9-4283-a8be-0295a08b98d5">
 image [2]
 </center>
-WSS is a general condition that can also be applied to multi-dimensional signals, that is, time series data of vector values, but there is also a scalar WSS used when the WSS condition is applied to a single variable (scalar) time signal.
+WSS is a general condition that can also be applied to multi-dimensional signals, that is, time series data of vector values.
+However, there is also scalar WSS used when the WSS condition is applied to a single variable (scalar) time signal.

 <br><br>

 ### Scalar WSS

-At scalar WSS, the feature of auto-correation funtion $R_{XX}(\tau)$ of $X(t)$ and $Y(t)$ is:
+In scalar WSS, the features of the auto-correlation function $R_{XX}(\tau)$ of $X(t)$ and $Y(t)$ are as follows:

 + $\mathbb{E}[X^{2}(t)] = R_{XX}(0) \geq 0$